Super Mario Bros. theme: In other media

-The theme was reused in multiple other media, including the anime film Super Mario Bros.: The Great Mission to Rescue Princess Peach! and The Super Mario Bros.
-Super Show! television series.
+The theme was reused in multiple other media, including the anime film Super Mario Bros.: The Great Mission to Rescue Princess Peach!, The Super Mario Bros.
+Super Show! television series and The Super Mario Bros.
+Movie.

 Lyrics

 Japanese lyrics were originally submitted in 1985 by fans of the Japanese radio program Takao Komine All Night Nippon.
 The recorded version of the song with lyrics was released in 1986 under the name "Go Go Mario!!".
 The song is interpreted by Princess Peach, voiced by Hiroko Taniyama.
-The song was also released on vinyl, called Mario No Daibouken.
+The song was also released on vinyl, called Mario No Daibouken (transl.
+"Mario's Big Adventure").

 For the 1989 animated television series The Super Mario Bros.
 Super Show!, a different, unrelated set of lyrics were penned for the song's appearance as the show's credits theme.
 Titled "Do the Mario", the song features the title character (portrayed by professional wrestler Lou Albano) vaguely instructing and encouraging the viewer in performing the eponymous dance.

 Performances

 The song was first performed live on All Night Nippon in 1986.
 The theme has been featured in many concerts, including "PLAY!
 Chicago", the Columbus Symphony, the Mario & Zelda Big Band Live, Play!
 A Video Game Symphony, and others.
 The Video Games Live concert featured the theme performed by Kondo.
-In December 2016, Mario series creator Shigeru Miyamoto performed the theme on guitar with American hip hop group The Roots on The Tonight Show Starring Jimmy Fallon.
+The song has been performed twice with The Roots on The Tonight Show Starring Jimmy Fallon, once in 2016 as a guitar performance with Mario series creator Shigeru Miyamoto, and once in 2023 as an acapella cover along with other themes from the game with the cast of The Super Mario Bros.
+Movie, Shigeru Miyamoto and Illumination CEO Chris Meledandri.